 As shown in Fig.~\ref{greedyapproxfig}, these construction rules yield in a set of instances which are hard to approximate in practice.
-If we let $N_C /N $ grow slowly with $N$, e.g. as $\ln \of{N}$ or $\sqrt{N}$, then as $N \to \infty$, the probability of finding any states with energies any $O \of{1}$ fraction better than random guessing, decays superpolynomially in $N$.
+If we let $N_C /N $ grow slowly with $N$, e.g. as $\ln \of{N}$ or $\sqrt{N}$, then as $N \to \infty$, the probability of finding any states with energies any $O \of{1}$ fraction better than random guessing, decays superpolynomially\footnote{We note again the recent result of \cite{d2022ihara}, who showed that for $N_C / N > O \of{N^{1/2}}$ the problem can be efficiently approximated classically; our PPSPs with $N_C/N = 1.5 N^{1/2}$ are close to this threshold but do not cross it.} in $N$.
 And since the unsatisfied fraction $\epsilon$ in the ground state is small but nonzero, Gaussian elimination cannot be used to efficiently find the solution, forcing classical computers to rely on local update algorithms stymied by entropic barriers.
 It is of course possible that some clever algorithm could be written to exploit our PPSP structure to efficiently solve or approximate these instances classically; we merely claim hardness for generic methods based on local updates.
 Our PPSP construction rules can easily be generalized to other CSPs, and we suggest that they could prove to be a useful tool for exploring practical approximation hardness in other contexts.